-D1 Managers (part of ISCO-08 1112) are top public servants just below the minister or Secretary of State/junior minister.
+D1 Managers (part of ISCO-08 1112) are top public servants just below the Minister or Secretary of State/ junior minister.
 They can be a member of the senior civil service and/or appointed by the government or head of government.
 They advise government on policy matters, oversee the interpretation and implementation of government policies and, in some countries, have executive powers.
-D1 managers may be entitled to attend some Cabinet/Council of ministers meetings, but they are not part of the Cabinet/Council of ministers.
-They provide overall direction and management to the ministry/Secretary of State or a particular administrative area.
-In countries with a system of autonomous agencies, decentralised powers, flatter organisations and empowered managers.
-The precise job title can differ across countries.
+D1 managers may be entitled to attend some cabinet/council of ministers meetings, but they are not part of the Cabinet/council of ministers.
+They provide overall direction and management to the ministry/secretary of state or a particular administrative area.
+In countries with a system of autonomous agencies, decentralized powers, flatter organizations and empowered managers, D1 Managers will correspond to Director Generals.

 D2 Managers (part of ISCO-08 11 and 112) are just below D1 managers.
-They formulate and review the policies and plan, direct, co-ordinate and evaluate the overall activities of the ministry or special directorate/ unit with the support of other managers.
+They formulate and review the policies and plan, direct, co-ordinate and evaluate the overall activities of the ministry or special directorate/unit with the support of other managers.
 They may be part of the senior civil service.
 They provide guidance in the co-ordination and management of the programme of work and leadership to professional teams in different policy areas.
-They determine the objectives, strategies, and programmes for the particular administrative unit/department under their supervision.
+They determine the objectives, strategies, and programmes for the particular administrative unit/ department under their supervision.